 1. Storage is allocated for the object.
-If this fails, rather than return null, an OutOfMemoryError is thrown.
+If this fails, rather than return null, an OutOfMemory-Error is thrown.
 Thus, tedious checks for null references are unnecessary.

 - 2. The raw data is statically initialized using the values provided in the class definition.
 The pointer to the vtbl[] (the array of pointers to virtual functions) is assigned.
-This ensures that constructors are passed fully formed objects for which virtual functions can be called.
-This operation is equivalent to doing a memory copy of a static version of the object onto the newly allocated one, although more advanced compilers may be able to optimize much of this away. - 3.
+Constructors are passed fully formed objects for which virtual functions can be called.
+This operation is equivalent to doing a memory copy of a static version of the object onto the newly allocated one. - 3.
 If there is a constructor defined for the class, the constructor matching the argument list is called. - 4.
+If a delegating constructor is not called, a call to the base class's default constructor is issued. - 5.
+The body of the constructor is executed. - 6.
 If class invariant checking is turned on, the class invariant is called at the end of the constructor.